top of page

 4. The learning activity’s main requirement IS problem-solving, AND the problem IS a real-world problem, AND students DO innovate.

-1. They are required to implement their ideas in the real world or to communicate them to someone outside the academic context who can do so.
+1. They must implement their ideas in the real world or communicate them to someone outside the academic context who can do so.

 b.
 Let's Ponder!